 Many local tribes in Africa have been known to take termites and cook them over an open flame, in a sauteed fashion.
 They make a great afternoon snack and have a nutty flavor once fried.

 Edible Insect #3: Worms

 Do you enjoy chomping down on a big juicy worm and letting the juice just explode in your mouth, releasing a wide variety of flavors?
 Try some fried agave worms!
 Eaten in a wide variety of countries in South America, Central American, and even canned in Mexico to sell on the market, these plump critters have been said to taste something like sunflower seeds.
-So the next time your in this region, try getting a plate full of these guys.
+So the next time you are in this region, try getting a plate full of these guys.

 Edible Insect #4: Scorpions

-Although scorpions are poisonous, if they are fried in hot oil or stir fried in a frying pan, the poison is rendered harmless, thus turning into extra protein.
+Although scorpions are poisonous, if they are fried in hot oil or stir-fried in a frying pan, the poison is rendered harmless, thus turning into extra protein.
 The next time you visit China, walk into your local restaurant or market and see if they have some on the menu.

-Resembling a raw shrimp like flavor, after deep frying it, cover it in chocolate and you’ll have a tasty treat.
+Resembling a raw shrimp-like flavor, after deep frying it, cover it in chocolate and you’ll have a tasty treat.
 You can also eat scorpions raw just remember to remove the poison sack and stinger otherwise you may be finding yourself rushing to the nearest hospital.